Create

 Review and create

-- Confirm the cutoff date allows sufficient time for all parties to approve
+- Confirm the cutoff date gives every sender enough time to approve.

 Click Create and authenticate with your PIN or OTP to submit the transaction.